techidaily/site-android-frp/source/_posts/top-5-realme-12plus-5g-bypass-frp-tools-for-pc-that-actually-work-by-drfone-android.md

 So, this tutorial is for you if you've lost your existing Gmail account and your smartphone is stopped at the Google verification screen.
 This guide will show you the most recent technique for **Realme 12+ 5G  FRP Bypass-**Google Account Unlock.
 So attentively adhere to the simple method outlined below.

-## Am I able to bypass Realme FRP?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GFHH14XlFCk?si=2HcjQbDx5eG0ZQAt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nl0Z0eth1u4?si=0eecOBNfc--51AJO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Am I able to bypass Realme FRP?

 ### What is FRP?

 Factory Reset Protection (FRP) is a safety measure available on Android smartphones.
 When you establish a Google Account on your smartphone, FRP is felt most strongly.
 When FRP is enabled, it stops a device from being used after a factory data reset unless you log in with a Google identity.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9sk53d1bBhY?si=yaTeDogLb3D4dYu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### How it works?